developer-zebra/developer-zebra-site/how_to_techdoc.md

 ## Add a new CSP to MX

-* Create a branch off develop
+* On develop repo, go to "tut" branch
-* Analyze the new CSPs DSD for the number and types of parameters
+* Analyze the new CSP's DSD for the number and types of parameters
 * Identify and copy an existing CSP that's similar to the new one
 * Rename the folders as needed to correspond to the new DSD
 * Search and replace the contents of the copied index.md files for mx: "x.x"; osx: "x.x"; apilevel: "xx"; csp: name; and any other global information, as appropriate
 * Manually edit remaining file content as appropriate to document usage CSP (see gerrit repo for Mini-HLD, release notes and other techteam artifacts provided by engineering.
-Also see APA slides)
+Also see APA slides, Polarion for parm descriptions)
 * Edit /mx/index.md; /mx/&lt;newCSPname&gt;/index.md; /mx/compatibility/index.md as needed for the new CSP
 * Edit /src/build.js (if necessary) to add the new version's directory to the source list
 * In StageNow docs: